verifie/acorn_postbox/README.md

   * To test a StrongARM RISC PC, you will need a RISC OS 3.7 or 3.71 ROM set.
   * A RISC OS 3.6 ROM is also suitable if the machine has an ARM 610 processor.
   * For pre-RISC PC hardware, ideally use RISC OS 3.1 or 3.11.
-  * I have not tested this with RISC OS 2 as I don't have a RO2 ROM set.